Sports Coach Logo Sports Coach Training Principles Fitness Components

 2. Get some indoor fitness equipment

-There are other days when a workout inside my house seems to fit the bill.
+There are other days when a workout inside my house fits the bill.
 Some people have treadmills, stair-steppers, or stationary bikes.
 I have a bicycle trainer stand called the Kurt Road Machine, so my workout does not feel too different from a bike ride outside, except I do not go anywhere.

 An indoor ride may not provide the exhilaration of screaming down the road.
-Still, it does allow you to watch TV and sweat along with your favourite football players, all the time yelling, getting red in the face, and generally making a fool of yourself.
-But you will be a physically fit fool, so it is all cool.
+Still, it allows you to watch TV and sweat along with your favourite football players, yelling, getting red in the face, and generally making a fool of yourself.
+But you will be a physically fit fool, which is all cool.

 3. Renew that Gym Membership during the winter